 Circuit description:

-Before connecting high voltage signal to the Arduino board ADC input pin, it must be scaled down, isolated and filtered.
+Before connecting any high-voltage signal to the Arduino’s ADC input pin, it must first be scaled down, isolated, and filtered to ensure both safety and measurement accuracy.

-The AC voltage under measurement is connected in the circuit to VIN1 and VIN2 terminals.
-This voltage is then scaled down using a voltage divider circuit which consists of six 1 Mega-Ohm (R3, R4, R5, R12, R13, R14) and one 2 kilo-Ohm (R7) resistors.
+The AC voltage to be measured is applied to the VIN1 and VIN2 terminals of the circuit.
+This input voltage is first attenuated using a precision voltage divider network composed of six 1 MΩ resistors (R3, R4, R5, R12, R13, R14) and one 2 kΩ resistor (R7).

-The AMC1301 from Texas Instruments is an isolated amplifier where its differential input is separated from its differential output by an isolation barrier.
+The AMC1301 from Texas Instruments is an isolated amplifier featuring a differential input and a differential output, separated by a high-performance isolation barrier.

-In this project and as shown in the circuit schematic diagram above, the low side of the AMC1301 is powered with 5V which comes from the Arduino Uno board and the high-side is supplied from the isolated DC/DC converter B0505S.
+In this project, as shown in the circuit schematic diagram above, the low-side of the AMC1301 is powered by the 5V supply from the Arduino Uno board, while the high-side is powered by an isolated 5V supply generated using the B0505S DC/DC converter.

-The voltage divider which converts input high voltage to low voltage is constituted of the resistors: R3, R4, R5, R7, R12, R13, R14 and the AMC1301 input impedance (VINP to VINN).
-The input impedance is approximately 18k Ohm and it is in parallel with R7 (2k Ohm).
+The voltage divider that scales the high input voltage down to a lower level is composed of resistors R3, R4, R5, R7, R12, R13, and R14, along with the AMC1301 input impedance (between VINP and VINN).
+The differential input impedance of the AMC1301 is approximately 18 kΩ, which appears in parallel with R7 (2 kΩ).

-So, the gain of the voltage divider can be calculated using the following equation:
+Therefore, the voltage divider gain can be calculated using the following equation:

 Voltage-divider gain = (R7 // 18kΩ) / (R7 // 18kΩ + R3 + R4 + R5 + R12 + R13 + R14)